What happens if a Student has to miss one of the classes?

 How and when do I schedule my behind-the-wheel sessions?

 We Strongly Recommend that Students spread out their Three Behind the Wheel lessons.
-After at least the first month of Driving with their Supervised Driver at Home working on the basics, call or email to schedule your First Behind the Wheel lesson.
-Please note, we are normally booked out about 2-3 weeks ahead (sometimes longer in the Summertime) for Behind the Wheel lessons, so plan accordingly.
+After at least the first month of Driving with their Supervised Driver at Home working on the basics, then fill out the form on this website to schedule your First Behind the Wheel lesson.
+Please note, we are normally booked out about 3-4 weeks ahead (sometimes longer in the Summertime) for Behind the Wheel lessons, so plan accordingly.
 Then, after that first lesson, we recommend at least 1-2 months of more practice in between the other lessons.

 What is the next step after completing my behind-the-wheel sessions?